-As a quick note, for those of you who aren't signed up already, you can get the latest blogs I post sent right to your email by signing up here:
+As a quick note, for those of you who aren't signed up already, you can get the latest blog posts sent right to your email by signing up here:

 Receive Spiritual Awakening Process Blogs to Your Inbox!